aquaright1/SonicAI/README.md

 I was not able to get the pickling to work for this so contact me on discord Bromine#8183 if you got it to work

+# To run a previous checkpoint of Sonic
+There should be a line like this near the bottom p = neat.Checkpointer.restore_checkpoint('neat-checkpoint-215') Change the number to whatever checkpoint you would like to restore

+p.add_reporter(neat.Checkpointer(10))
+This changes how often it saves ex.this saves every 10 generations